-In the last few years, providers have used modern technology to come up with a great way for drivers to get cheaper car insurance, regardless of driving experience.
-You're rewarded for safe driving.
-This comes in the form of what is variously known as black box or telematics insurance policies.
+In the last few years, many insurance providers have started using modern technology to help drivers get cheaper car insurance, regardless of their driving experience.
+This comes in the form of black box or telematics insurance.

 How does black box insurance work?

 A black box policy is different to a standard car insurance policy in that you only see the benefits of it following a multi-step process.

 When you sign up for a black box car insurance policy you will need to have a telematics device installed in your vehicle.

 Depending on the device used by your insurer, this device can either be installed by yourself (via your vehicle's OBD port) or by a mechanic (which your insurance provider should arrange).

 Typically, you will be insured as soon as you purchase your policy, even whilst you're waiting for your black box installation.
 However, you should always check this with your insurer as all policies will vary.

 Step 2 - Record data

 Once the black box has been installed in your vehicle, it can start recording the data that will be used to build a profile of your driving ability.

 To do this, your black box device will collect data on the following whilst you're driving: